 Phoenix is a very large city located in the state of Arizona.
 With a population of 1,680,992 people and 359 constituent neighborhoods, Phoenix is the largest community in Arizona.

-Unlike some cities, Phoenix isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Phoenix are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Phoenix is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Phoenix is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Phoenix who work in office and administrative support (13.33%), sales jobs (10.61%), and management occupations (9.34%).

 Also of interest is that Phoenix has more people living here who work in computers and math than 95% of the places in the US.